Home

 Topside

-By far, our favorite thing to do after we finish diving on Provo is to walk Grace Bay Beach.
+By far, our favorite thing to do after we finish checking out some dive sites on Provo is to walk Grace Bay Beach.
 The beach is gorgeous with powder soft sand and the water is a beautiful turquoise blue.

 We got to see JoJo once during a trip to scuba in the Turks and Caicos.
 He followed the dive boat out from shore and was playing in the waves created by the boat.
 Unfortunately, we didn't get to dive in and play with him.
 Maybe next time.